Kimescobido/ADT-Portfolio/README.md

 ## About myself
-I am Kim L. Escobido, i am a 4th year, currently studying BSIT.
+I am Kim L. Escobido, i am a 4th year student, currently studying BSIT.
 I am interested on hardaware and software parts of the computer, i will also like to know about networking, game development, and applications.
 All information here are part of activities and projects